ajanke/JumpCounter/README.md

 # Bugs
-If you encountere any bugs feel free to create a new issue and I will try to address it as quickly as possible: https://github.com/ajanke/JumpCounter/issues
+If you encounter any bugs feel free to create a new issue and I will try to address it as quickly as possible: https://github.com/ajanke/JumpCounter/issues